Leonardo da Vinci’s First Creative Dollar

 Jules Verne’s First Creative Dollar

 At 11 years old, without telling his family, Jules Verne obtained work as a cabin boy.
 He boarded a ship headed towards the West Indies partially to run away.
 In addition, like many of us, he also had a simple desire for a job offering exciting experiences.
-Video conferencing.
-The hologram.
-The helicopter.
-Mass biological … [Read More]
+His dad?
+Well, he forced the boy off … [Read More]

 Frederick Douglass’ First Creative Dollar